enviodev/docs/docs/tutorial-indexing-fuel.md

 ---
 id: tutorial-indexing-fuel
-title: Indexing Sway Farm on the Fuel network
+title: Indexing Sway Farm on the Fuel Network
 sidebar_label: Indexing Fuel Network
 slug: /tutorial-indexing-fuel
 ---

-# Indexing Sway Farm on the Fuel network
+# Indexing Sway Farm on the Fuel Network

 Until recently, HyperIndex was only available on EVM-compatible blockchains, and now we have extended support to the [Fuel](https://fuel.network/) Network.